- Ducting Introduction

 - Airflow Requirements

 Airflow Requirements for good dust collection are a paradox.
 It takes very little airflow to move really fine dust, yet we need far more airflow to capture that same fine dust than we need to pick up the same dust we get with a broom.
-To make sense of this on my other pages I share a simple experimental game with a balloon and two straws.
+To make sense of this on my other pages I share a simple experimental game moving a balloon and two straws.
 One person is only allowed to blow and the other to only suck.
-The one who blows always wins because sucking pulls air from all directions and requires a lot more air movement to make any effect even a tiny distance away.
+The one who blows always wins because sucking pulls air from all directions so airspeed falls off so much that you cannot affect the balloon unless your straw is almost toughing it.
+This is why we must move so much air to pull in dust from all around the working areas of our tools.
 Any fine dust that does not get trapped by the dust hood gets launched by almost any airflow from our tools, belts, cutters, motors, etc. The only way to prevent this is to have good hoods that keep the fine dust controlled and move enough volume of air to capture it before it gets launched.
 We measure that volume of airflow in cubic feet per minute or CFM for short.

 - Power requirements